Koelios19/Youtube-Shorts-Generator/README.md

 ## Installation:
 - Install dependencies.
+- Download this [mp3 file]().
+Move it to the same folder and make sure it's named as follows `background.mp3`
 - Grab an Eleven Labs API key from [here](https://elevenlabs.io/api).

 Now run `python main.py` and wait.
 The program takes roughly 3 minutes and the output will be saved as `__temp__.mp4`.